armanisadeghi/matrx-chrome/README.md

 - Open extension settings and set a unique User ID
 - This can be any identifier you choose (email, username, UUID, etc.)

+### Socket.IO connection issues
+- Socket.IO is completely optional - extension works without it
+- Check that your Python backend is running on the configured URL
+- Use "Test Socket" button to verify connection

 ### "Cannot extract content from Chrome internal pages"
 - This is expected - the extension cannot access Chrome's internal pages
 - Try testing on a regular website like `https://example.com`

+## About Matrx

+Matrx is a comprehensive platform for web content analysis and data processing.
+This Chrome extension is part of the larger Matrx ecosystem, providing seamless web content extraction capabilities.

 ## Contributing